mozilla-services/heka/docs/source/getting_started.rst

 doesn't care, it will happily give the same message to both of them, and any others that happen to match.

-This will work, but it'd be nice to not have to install the graphite compatibility extension for InfluxDB, and instead just use their native HTTP API.
+This will work, but it'd be nice to just use the InfluxDB native HTTP API.
 For this, we can instead use our handy HttpOutput::

 	[CarbonOutput]